the-guild-of-calamitous-intent/squaternion/readme.md

 Generally I don't need all of the capabilities (or complexity) of `quaternion` math libraries.
 Basically I just need a way to convert between Euler and Quaternion representations and have a nice way to print them out.
+Also, this has basically no imports outside of standard python libraries.

+### Alternatives

+- [scipy.spatial.transform.Rotation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.transform.Rotation.html#scipy.spatial.transform.Rotation): has everything you could want, with lots of imports
+- [tinyquaternion](https://github.com/rezaahmadzadeh/tinyquaternion): appears to be more functional and light weight
+- [quaternions](https://github.com/mjsobrep/quaternions): another good lightweight quaternion package

 ## Install